RAK4270 WisDuo Breakout Board Quick Start Guide

 Before you start working with the RAK4270 Breakout Board, it is recommended to keep the board updated to the latest version of the firmware.
 Download the latest RAK4270 firmware.

-For RAK4270 modules with firmware version V3.0.0.12 and below, you need to use the STM32CubeProgrammer to upgrade your firmware and upload the .hex file (not the .bin file) of the latest RAK4270 firmware.
-The lower versions of the firmware have a different bootloader code and will not work on the RAK DFU Tool.
+For RAK4270 modules with firmware version V3.0.0.12 or below, use the STM32CubeProgrammer to upgrade the firmware.
+Upload the .hex file (not the .bin file) of the latest RAK4270 firmware.
+Older firmware versions have a different bootloader code and are incompatible with the RAK DFU Tool.

 In the following sections, two (2) options for flashing new firmware in the RAK4270 Breakout Module are shown: Upgrade through DAPLink and Upgrade through UART1.